This odd little machine was marketed by the E. S. Pease Co. of New York in 1908.

 ornate winding key is a close copy of the Columbia "Q".
 The large diameter

 The phonograph mechanism can be turned upside down, revealing a thin handle under its base and neatly enclosing the machine in a crudely but attractively decorated oak case.
 Small latches on the sides secure it.
 The Crown is quite scarce, with only a few survivors reported.
-This machine was formerly in the well-known Richard Pope collection.

 (RETURN TO MAIN PHONOGRAPH PAGE)